ABC Advancement (ABC) Grants

 - Log on, then click the “Apply” link at the top of your Applicant Dashboard.

 - In the upper right corner of the “Apply” screen, enter the access code provided by the Arts Commission, and click the “Enter Code” button.

 - Your screen should refresh with “ABC Advancement” as the only available grant application shown.

 - To begin your application, click the “Apply” button to the far right.

 - Until you enter your access code, you will not see ABC Advancement in the list of available grant applications.
 Please do not start an Arts Education Project (AEP) grant application instead!
 Enter your access code as instructed, and your screen will refresh with the ABC Advancement application shown.

 - If you would like to preview the application before you log in, you may visit the “Apply” page, enter your access code as instructed, then click the “Preview” button when the ABC Advancement application information is shown onscreen.

 - If you have already begun your FY21 ABC Group C application, do not click the “Apply” button again.
 Follow the instructions on the screen to return to the application you’ve already started.

 After You Apply

-Grantees may request a maximum of two interim payments during the fiscal year, totaling no more than 80% of the grant award.
+Grantees may request a maximum of two interim payments, totaling no more than 80% of the grant award.
 Final grant payment will be released upon receipt and approval of the grantee’s Final Report.

 ALL GRANTEES are required to file a Final Report at the end of the grant period.
 The Final Report Due Date is printed on your contract.
 Failure to submit an accurate and complete Final Report by the due date will result in cancellation of the award and repayment of any funds received.
 The S.C.
 Arts Commission will not fund applicants who have outstanding Final Reports.